On this page

 Resident Research Symposium (RRSy)

-CTSI in conjunction with the Molecular Medicine Pathway will hold its annual UCSF Multi-disciplinary Resident Research Symposium on Wednesday, May 8, 2013, in Millberry Union.
+CTSI in conjunction with the Molecular Medicine Pathway will hold its annual UCSF Multi-disciplinary Resident Research Symposium on Wednesday, May 21, 2014, in Millberry Union.
 This research symposium provides an opportunity for residents to present their work and to develop cross-departmental collaborations.
 For the first time residents can submit bench and translational research abstracts or clinical and translational research abstracts.

 Application Instructions and Deadlines: